rust-lang/blog.rust-lang.org/posts/inside-rust/2020-03-02-recent-future-pattern-matching-improvements.md

 Pattern matching in Rust works by checking if a [*place*][ref_place] in memory (the "data") matches a certain *pattern*.
 In this post, we will look at some recent improvements to patterns soon available in stable Rust as well as some more in already available in nightly.

+If you are familiar with the nightly features discussed and would like to help out with the efforts to drive them to stable, jump ahead to [*How can I help?](#how-can-i-help?).

 ## Subslice patterns, `[head, tail @ ..]`

 [fixed_slice]: https://blog.rust-lang.org/2018/05/10/Rust-1.26.html#basic-slice-patterns